Things to know if you are thinking about closing your business running into debts?

 No matter what type of merchandise you sell, I have liquidated it all and I can tell you the timing of when you start a store closing sale is critical.

-And, if possible, carrying your sale into January (or whatever your slow season happens to be) is ideal because you will have capitalized on the organically higher traffic AND the infusion of excited new traffic from the strategical paid ads for your big Sale.
+- Because you will have capitalized on the organically higher traffic AND the infusion of excited new traffic from the strategical paid ads for your big store closing sale.

 Then as you trend toward the end of your gob sale into your “slow season” your sales will be higher yet again because you’re at the end of your big Sale when discounts are higher.